internetarchive/wayback-diff/README.md

 The **url** which is the webpage for which the the simhashes to be compared.

 The **conf** which is a JSON file that contains the configuration of the wayback-diff component.

-The **fetchSnapshotCallback** which is a callback function used to fetch the snapshots from the Wayback Machine.
-This is used to validate the timestamp in the URL.

 - If null is passed to either one of the fetchCallback props a default fallback method is going to be used instead.